Press Forward Lake County

 - Basic orientation and wrap-around support for interns

-- A structured plan for intern tasks and professional development
+- A structured plan for intern tasks and professional growth

 1. The majority of your publication’s content must be focused on providing original, local news and information to an audience in Lake County, Indiana.